EVM Storage

 Contract Analysis

-Assuming a contract's source is available, we can parse the solidity code (using the Analyze Contract endpoint) and determine which variables are stored in the contract's storage layer.
+Assuming a contract's source is available, we can parse the solidity code (using Analyze Contract) and determine which variables are stored in the contract's storage layer.
 This information is referred to as the contract's storage layout.

 Once analysis is finished, the storage layout can be retrieved using the Get Analyzed Contract endpoint and storage triggers can be set on the contract's variables (as opposed to the raw storage slots).